-Available in communities like Villanova, Malvern, or Philadelphia, bioidentical hormone replacement therapy aims to restore hormone balance and alleviate all these symptoms without the use of pharmaceuticals.
+Bioidentical hormone replacement therapy aims to restore hormone balance and alleviate all these symptoms without the use of pharmaceuticals.
 When done properly, BHRT is a precise and careful therapy that is tailored to the individual.
 In my practice, I often encounter women who have had had their hormones replaced in random ways, for example, being told to go to a health food store to get some progesterone cream to rub on their belly.
 Often, these women have not had their body’s hormone levels checked before or after therapy, and dosages are often not clear.

 Every individual has unique biochemistry.
 It is crucial to begin with a thorough lab workup that measures all of the hormones including estrogen, progesterone, testosterone, DHT, and DHEA.
 The evaluation should also examine the adrenal and thyroid glands.
-Since there can be significant interconversion between hormones, its important that both men and women be evaluated for this.
+Since there can be significant interconversion between hormones, it is important that both men and women be evaluated for this.
 For example, some men convert more of their T into DHT or estradiol, and strategies need to be employed to reduce that enzyme activity.

 Many of the symptoms attributed to aging or menopause, like weight gain and fatigue, may actually be caused by other lifestyle factors.
 Conditions like nutrient deficiencies, a lack of proper sleep, and high amounts of emotional stress can all disturb hormonal balance and cause inflammation, well before menopause takes place.
 Preexisting medical conditions like cognitive impairment, heart disease, or osteoporosis impact the indication for BHRT.
 I spend hours with patients, reviewing their histories and symptoms and analyzing lab results before coming up with a custom-tailored plan that includes BHRT, nutritional therapies and other strategies to maximize well-being.